whitneyburton/portfolios/students/1705-back/eddie-rose/20170803-Eddie-Rose-m2.md

 ## Areas of Emphasis

-I had a hard time in mod 1 and I wanted to better this mod.
+I had a hard time in mod 1 and I wanted to do better this mod.
 I planned to adjust my study habits based on that experience.

 ## Areas of Growth